-In a family of four, using appropriate cover materials, four 20-liter receptacles may be needed per week.
+After emptying, the receptacles are rinsed -- about 2 liters of water are required to clean a 20-liter receptacle.
+A tiny amount of dish soap and a long-handled toilet brush aid in cleaning the receptacle.
+The rinse water is added to the compost pile, soap included.
+In general, one 20-liter toilet receptacle can provide enough toilet capacity to service one adult for one week if the correct cover material is used.
+Therefore, in a family of four, four 20-liter receptacles may be needed per week.
 If the compost bin is conveniently close to the toilet and the toilet receptacles are not allowed to freeze, the weekly emptying and cleaning of four receptacles takes about 20 minutes.
 Alternatively, the toilet receptacles may be filled, set aside with lids, then collected by a humanure recycling service and composted at a central location by trained and experienced composters.
+Figure 2 shows a typical household humanure toilet.